 The Franchise Disclosure Document, or FDD, as it’s more commonly called, is an important document.
+It’s nothing to freak out about.

 You-the prospective franchise owner, will receive it once you’ve filled out a formal franchise application and have showed interest in the franchise opportunity.